vx-zone/vx-zone.github.io/_posts/2022-09-19-AdvancedBinaryAnalysisQiling-ahmet.md

+---
+layout: post
+title: Qiling Framework (Binary Analysis) [EN]
+date: 2022-09-20 15:42:31 +0300
+description: Analyzing Binary with Qiling Advanced emulator
+author: Ahmet Göker
+comments: true
+tags: [Binary, C++, C, Python, Code]
+---

 # Advanced Binary Emulation Framework with Qiling

 Welcome back to my blogpost.

 Today, I want to cover about a framework called Qiling.
 If you are ready let's get started.

+_“It is a fairly open secret that almost all system can be hacked, somehow.
+It is a less spoken of secret that such hacking has actually gone quite mainstream. ”_
+-- **Dan Kaminsky**

 ## content